GoogleCloudPlatform/blueprints/catalog/networking/network/subnet/README.md

-# subnetwork-package package
+# Subnetwork blueprint

-A regional sub-network (subnet) with Cloud NAT for public egress
+A regional subnet with Cloud NAT for public egress

 ## Setters